42henry/herb-engine-C3D/README.md

 but I thought it would be nice to have.
 Everything else is from scratch!

 Work done so far:
- - a fill function that takes 4 points and a colour, and fills the screen with that colour
+ - a fill function that takes 4 points and a colour, and fills it in
- - a rotate and project function that takes an x y and z and rotates it about the camera, and projects it by z
+ - a rotate and project function that takes an x y and z and rotates it about the camera using a global x and y rotation, and projects it by z
- - a texture map, which takes each square, and colours it pixel by pixel from a given texture
+ - texture mapping, which takes each square, and colours it pixel by pixel from a given texture
- - sort each square by their distance to the camera
  - simple cubicy collisions
  - simple hotbar/hand with different blocks accesible by pressing 1-6
- - don't draw back faces, or faces with a neighbouring face
+ - back face culling, neighbour face culling
  - placing and removing cubes within any chunk
  - chunk system with dynamically saved chunk edits
  - chunk generation from a given noise function
- - tree generation saved using the chunk edits
+ - tree/structure generation saved using the chunk edits
  - fog at chunk borders
  - day night cycle
+ - transparent water blocks that don't have collisions

 Known issues:
  - collision issues when passing chunk borders